FEIS

 FEIS REGISTRATION

-Your dancer’s feis age is their age as of January 1st of the feis year. i.e. dancers born in 2014 are feis age U10.
+Your dancer’s feis age is their age as of January 1st of the feis year. i.e. dancers born in 2010 are feis age U14 in 2024 and U15 in 2025.

 Interested in your first feis?
 Contact KSID for feis registration account access and feis recommendations.

-FEIS LEVEL ADVANCEMENT
+NOTEs on FEIS LEVEL ADVANCEMENT

 A dancer may not compete in more than two grade/levels at one time (e.g., a dancer cannot compete in AB Reel, N Light Jig, and PW Slip Jig, regardless of winning placements.
 They would need to wait for all AB dances to bump to N before competing in any PW dances).
 It is normal for a dancer to be in two levels at one time as they work to master all of their dances, both soft and hard shoe.